More Than Treatment

 The Morton Center supports a 12-step model of recovery and uses evidence-based practices to treat individuals, couples and families.

-The Morton Center provides help and support to individuals and loved ones in breaking the cycle of addiction.
+The Morton Center provides help and support to individuals and loved ones in breaking the cycle of substance use.

 For more than 35 years, we have been true to the original vision of our co-founders, Jane Morton Norton and John P. Walsh.